mskerba/ft_transcendence/Work.md

  *** handle socket ***
     * send message to the group and you are (muted, banned, kicked) must not be send
+    * send data as text fail instead of json (i need to protect this)

   *** postmen data ***
  -- i wanna handle when send to me data not in the database {messages, listContact, listGroups}